 As a final thought, use the built-in analytics provided by many of these systems to measure success.

-You can quickly uncover ways to better allocate resources, train employees effectively and manage location inspections at your property with ease.
+You can quickly uncover ways to allocate resources better, train employees effectively, and manage location inspections at your property with ease.

 So, will you start using location inspection software at your convention center anytime soon?